How to Repair Stucco: Don’t Let Cracks Take Over

 Why do people choose stucco?

 Stucco is a very popular material in the Carolinas.
 It is made with cement, sand, lime, and water.
-Not only does stucco provide homes with cosmetic advantages, it also has other benefits that homeowners enjoy.
+Not only does stucco provide homes with cosmetic advantages, but it also has other benefits that homeowners enjoy.

 - Fire resistant